-I use to have a relationship with illness.
+I used to have a relationship with illness.
 I grew up knowing and seeing the pain and suffering all around me.
-As a kid, I always wanted to help the ones suffering, make them feel better, take away their pain, and offer them well-deserved relief.
+As a kid, I always wanted to help the ones suffering, make them feel better, remove their pain, and offer them well-deserved relief.

-But many times, despite my intense efforts and good intentions, there was no change triggered in the other persons.
+But many times, despite my intense efforts and good intentions, there was no change triggered in the other people.
 It drove me mad.
-I was angry at me, at gods.
+I was angry at me, at the gods.
 I considered it a punishment of the deities, a proof of helplessness from my end.
-I was hurt, angry, and many times, I directed that anger towards myself.
+I was hurt, and angry, and I often directed that anger toward myself.
 It had to be something I did wrong that prevented my loved ones from healing.

 But dealing with sickness took me to different universes.
 In the first place, it popped up denial: this cannot happen to me.
-The anger towards gods pooled out of me rivers of tears, taking me to the first level of victimization.
-I was the perfect victim of gods and circumstances, of events and situations, and cried for myself with every occasion.
+Then, the anger towards the gods pooled out of me in rivers of tears, taking me to the first level of victimization.
+I was the perfect victim of gods and circumstances, of events and situations, and I cried for myself on every occasion.
 Nothing was changing.
 And I got tired every day.
 It urged me to make a choice.

-From the victim seat, I moved to the acceptance stage.
+From the victim’s seat, I moved to the acceptance stage.
 I had a leading role in this play.
 I was the hero – my hero.
-I started to search and research alternatives, solutions to help me bring back my equilibrium.
+I started searching and researching alternatives and solutions to help me regain my equilibrium.

-I started small, from basic needs and connecting with my body.
-I understood the nutrients I need to increase my energy level and worked hard to ease up the inflow of thoughts.
-Then the sleep quantity was one of the biggest shifts I chose to make.
-I journeyed in my past, remembering who I was and who I got to be in the pursuit of understanding how I am today and where my happiness lies.
+I started small, with basic needs and connecting with my body.
+I understood the nutrients I needed to increase my energy level and worked hard to ease the inflow of thoughts.
+Then the, sleep quantity was one of the most significant shifts I chose to make.
+I journeyed in my past, remembering who I was and who I got to be to understand how I am today and where my happiness lies.

-The process of remembering, often painful but well-explored, gave me the answers I need.
-I went back there in the moments that hurt badly, asking myself:
+The process of remembering, often painful but well-explored, gave me the necessary answers.
+So I went back there in the moments that hurt badly, asking myself: